gamma-opt/oip-notes/course/part2/7-heuristics-2.md

     p1i = 1
     p2i = 1
     for i in 1:n
+        # if not selected value, copy normally
         if !(parent_pair[1][i] in values)
             push!(child1, parent_pair[1][i])
+        # if selected value
         else
+            # find the next selected value (so that we can swap)
             while !(parent_pair[2][p2i] in values)
                 p2i += 1
             end